Louis Abrahams (art patron): Career and association with the Heidelberg School

 Later that decade, Abrahams attended the Artisans School of Design in Carlton, where he met Frederick McCubbin.
 The pair formed a close friendship and later enrolled at the National Gallery of Victoria Art School in 1871, where they founded a club to study the nude.
 McCubbin named his first son Louis after Abrahams, who reciprocated by naming his son Frederick.
 Both artists, along with fellow National Gallery student Tom Roberts, established the Box Hill artists' camp in 1885.
 Later accompanied by Arthur Streeton, Charles Conder and others, the group sought to capture the Australian bush by painting it en plein air.

-By the time the group relocated to Mount Eagle estate (Eaglemont) near Heidelberg in 1888, Abrahams had less time for art due to the demands of the family cigar business.
+By the time the group relocated to Mount Eagle estate (Eaglemont) near Heidelberg in 1888, Abrahams had less time for art due to the demands of the family cigar business, Sniders & Abrahams.
 He still made trips to visit his friends at Eaglemont, and supplied them with many cigar-box lids for painting impressions.
-183 of these cigar-box paintings were exhibited by Roberts, Streeton and Conder in the landmark 9 by 5 Impression Exhibition of 1889.
+183 of these cigar-box paintings were exhibited by Roberts, Streeton, Conder and McCubbin in the landmark 9 by 5 Impression Exhibition of 1889.

 Abrahams sat for some of McCubbin's best-known paintings, including Down on His Luck (1889) and A Bush Burial (1890), and he is the subject of portraits by McCubbin, Roberts, Streeton, Julian Ashton, John Mather and others.
 Due to his financial support of the Australian impressionists, Abrahams, along with his brother and business partner Lawrence, is regarded as an important patron of early Australian art.

 Death and legacy

 Abrahams suffered from depression and committed suicide on 2 December 1903.
 His body was found in a basement toilet at his factory, "with a bullet wound in the head and a revolver clenched in both hands".

 Abrahams' personal art collection was passed down to his grandson, architect Sir Denys Lasdun, best-known for designing the Royal National Theatre complex on London's South Bank.

 Abrahams Crescent in the Canberra suburb of Conder is named in his honour.

+Abrahams's nephew was Louis Henry Abrahams (1891 – 1940), son of Abrahams's brother Lawrence, and a founder of Astor Radio.